Fortran-FOSS-Programmers/ford/docs/user_guide/writing_documentation.rst

 comment will then be included in the block of documentation, without needing the “docmark”.
 The same effect can be achieved for preceding documentation by using the ``predocmark_alt``, set to ``|`` by default.
-Both of these may be changed in the project file meta-data.
+Both of these may be changed in the project file metadata.

 Legacy fixed-form FORTRAN code is now supported, using the `fixed2free
 <https://github.com/ylikx/fortran-legacy-tools/tree/master/fixed2free>`__